Making a Better Breakfast

 If you’re a toast eater, here’s how to make your breakfast better:

-- Spread with protein: Instead of jam or honey, use a spread which contains a bit of protein.
-Hummous, peanut butter or a bean mash all make great breakfast toppings.
+- Spread with protein: Instead of jam or honey, use a spread that contains a bit of protein.
+Hummous, peanut butter, or a bean mash all make great breakfast toppings.
 These contain protein, minerals, antioxidants, and more fiber.
 They’re much more nutritionally dense than traditional toast toppings.

 How to make this easy